 The simple fact of having female leaders of either the right or the left won’t be enough to bring feminism and socialism back from the brink of their swansongs.
 Women have received dramatic cuts to their social security, women’s refuges are closing, and a government panel seems long term hellbent on enacting policies to enable the industrialization of prostitution.

 We are in a crisis, one from which no politician alone, male or female, can currently save us, irrespective of the colour of their jackets or the strength of their steel.

-If you want to support this and other Rae Stories please consider donating here.
+If you liked this and other Rae Stories, please considering donating at the link here.